-The basic corporate income tax rate is 18%.
-In 2024, the rate of 50% was returned to banks, and from January 1, 2025, the rate of 25% is set for financial service providers (except insurance companies).
-A simplified tax regime at a low tax rate is available for small businesses (3% or 5% of the sales) and agricultural businesses (the tax is based on the land area used).
+Since 2014 the basic CIT rate is 18%.

+Agricultural and small businesses may qualify for a simplified tax regime at a low tax rate (3% or 5% of the sales).
 Special tax treatment also applies to insurance companies and lotteries.